What Do Ladybirds Eat?

 One common question is, can ladybugs eat leaves?
 The answer is no—ladybirds are carnivores when it comes to their main diet.
 They prefer eating insects like aphids, which are harmful to plants.

-If you have ladybirds UK species in your garden, rest assured they won’t harm your plants.
-Instead, they will protect them by eating pests.
+If you have ladybirds UK species in your garden, rest assured, they won’t harm your plants.
+Instead, they will protect themselves by eating pests.

 So, you don’t have to worry about ladybirds harming your plants.
 In fact, they help keep your garden healthy by getting rid of the real pests.